Twenty Thousand Leagues Under Seas (2013)

 Book Work, 2013

-This artist book takes early translations of Jules Verne’s Twenty Thousand Leagues Under the Sea (Vingt mille lieues sous les mers), from 1870, as a starting point and treats the process of translation as one of personal interpretation.
-Each book is a series of textual and visual interventions into Jules Verne’s classic tale of underwater travel in a fantastical submarine.
+This artist book takes early translations of Jules Verne’s Twenty Thousand Leagues Under the Sea (Vingt mille lieues sous les mers) from 1870 as a starting point and treats the process of translation as one of personal interpretation.
+Each book is a series of textual and visual interventions into Jules Verne’s tale of underwater travel in a fantastical submarine.
 While the basic plot remains the same, various parts of the text have been altered.
 This rewrite has been done in order to embed Art Nouveau forms into the narrative.
-At the same time, colonial attitudes in the novel are drawn out.
+As a way of commenting on Art Nouveau’s relationship to forms of colonialism (particularly Belgian), certain imperial attitudes from the original book are highlighted.
+The intention behind making a postcolonial version of Verne’s classic is to underscore problematic ideologies found in popular literature.

 Read the book online: